Hugowonders/PCDR-seq/README.md

 # convert seuqence alleles to allele name
 fdstools seqconvert -l $conf allelename - 2800m.S.str
 ```
 The final output is a plain text file that contains the STR allelic information of 2800M.
-Other STR files can be analyzed likewise.
+Other FASTQ files can be analyzed likewise.

 ## Original manuscript
 Huang, Yuguo and Zhang, Haijun and Wei, Yifan and Cao, Yueyan and Zhu, Qiang and Li, Xi and Shan, Tiantian and Dai, Xuan and Zhang, Ji, Characterizing the Amplification of STR Markers in Multiplex Polymerase Chain Displacement Reaction Using Massively Parallel Sequencing.
 Available at SSRN: [https://ssrn.com/abstract=4184676](https://ssrn.com/abstract=4184676)